rafael-s-santos/snake-game/README.md

 python main.py
 ```

-- Use the arrow keys (up, down, left, and right) to control the snake's direction.
-Try to collect food to score points and make the snake grow.
+Use the arrow keys (up, down, left, and right) to control the snake's direction.
-- The game ends when the snake collides with the window's edges or itself.

 <h2 align="center">Snake Game in Python with Turtle Graphics</h2>